mikedao/whats-in-my-food/README.md

 (Note: Use te existing search form)
 And I click "Search"
 Then I should be on page "/foods"
 Then I should see a total of the number of items returned by the search.
-Then I should see a list of ten foods sorted by relevance.
+(531 for sweet potatoes) Then I should see a list of ten foods sorted by relevance.

 And for each of the foods I should see: